umbraco/UmbracoDocs/Fundamentals/Setup/Install/installing-nightly-builds.md

 ## Installing the nightly build

-Now that our feed is added and we now the exact version we're ready to install our template.
+Now that our feed is added and we know the exact version we're ready to install our template.

 Open up your command prompt of choice and execute the `dotnet new -i ` command using the latest, version, at the time of writing the latest preview build is `9.4.0-preview20220228.85007` so to install the newest nightly build I'd have to execute: